Hope-Alemayehu/Hope-Alemayehu/README.md

 # Hi there! 👋
 I'm **Hope Alemayehu**, a quantum software developer and backend engineer exploring the intersection of computation and physics.

-## ✨ What I'm Working On
-- 🔭 Researching **quantum computing, optimization problems, and cryptography**.
-- 📝 Writing **"Quantum Stack Explorations: A Developer's View"**—a deep dive into quantum software.

 ## 🔧 Technologies I Work With
 `Python` • `Go` • `C++` • `Rust (learning)`